 Well-regulated, local offshore drilling has environmentally friendly effects

-The idea that only really holds for countries which both produce less oil than they use and have large offshore deposits, which is a rare thing indeed.
+The idea that Opposition pollution would be significantly reduced with locally drilled oil for whose transportation little resources are needed only really holds for countries which both produce less oil than they use and have large offshore deposits, which is a rare thing indeed.

 The US again provides an interesting example, as it has an estimated 86billion barrels of offshore reserves.
 But even this astounding sum would support the US for only 11 years, provided none of it was sold.[[http://articles.sfgate.com/2008-07-22/news/17173127_1_drilling-offshore-oil-oil-fields]] So even where the opposition’s point holds, the benefits are slight.

 Further more, the idea that offshore drilling performed by MEDCs will be better environmentally than onshore drilling by LEDCs doesn’t hold.
 For example, to quote a source used by the opposition:USA Today

 When oil is brought up from beneath the ocean floor, other things are, too.
 Chemicals and toxic substances such as mercury and lead can be discharged back into the ocean.

 The water pumped up along with the oil may contain benzene, arsenic and other pollutants.
 Even the exploration that precedes drilling, which depends on seismic air guns, can harm sea mammals.

 This shows that offshore drilling has serious consequences that outweigh the very slight benefits the opposition are citing.